Effective bounds on characterising slopes for all knots: Examples

 \begin{example} Let $K = C_{1,2}(B(W(3_1), 4_1 \# 6_1))$ be the $(1,2)$-cable of the knot in Example \ref{example:borromean}.
 Then we can take $\mathcal{C}(K)=34$ by Remark \ref{remark:cable}. \end{example}

-\begin{remark} Let $L = L_0 \cup U^{m-1}$ be a hyperbolic link and consider any link obtained by adding a full number of nullhomologous twists to $L$ along a component of $U^{m-1}$.
+\begin{remark} Let $L = L_0 \cup U^{m-1}$ be a hyperbolic link and consider any link obtained by adding a nullhomologous Rolfsen twist to $L$ along a component of $U^{m-1}$.
 Performing such a twist does not change the homeomorphism type of the link exterior, so its systole is unchanged and hence both $\mathfrak{q}(L)$ and $\mathfrak{s}(L)$ are unaffected.
 However, $\mathfrak{r}(L)$ is defined in terms of the meridians of the link components, so any such change to $L$ may affect this. \end{remark}

 \begin{example} Let $K = B_{-5,2}(W_{-7}(3_1), 4_1 \# 6_1)$ be the knot constructed in almost the same way as the one in Example \ref{example:borromean}, but with a $-7$-twisted Whitehead link and with $B_{-5,2}$ denoting the Borromean rings twisted along two of its unlink components $-5$ and $2$ times, respectively.
 Then we can compute